Coffee Exporter

-The definition of a coffee exporter is a company or individual responsible for selling and shipping green coffee from the producing country to buyers abroad, such as roasters or importers.
+The definition of being a coffee exporter is a company or individual responsible for selling and shipping green coffee from a producing country to buyers abroad, such as roasters or importers.
+Coffee export is generally highly regulated, both by international trade standards and by country-specific laws.

 What does a coffee exporter do?

-• With access to coffee from producers (farmers, cooperatives, or washing stations)
+• Sourcing coffee from producers, cooperatives, or washing stations

-• Grading and milling the coffee to prepare it for export
+• Grading, milling, and preparing coffee for export

-In many cases, exporters also work closely with importers or direct trade buyers to align on quality, pricing, and delivery timelines.
+In many cases, exporters work closely with importers or direct trade buyers to align on quality expectations, pricing structures, and delivery timelines.

 Coffee importer vs coffee exporter

-A coffee exporter is usually based in the producing country.
-Their role is to prepare coffee for export: milling, sorting, quality checks, government approvals, and shipping preparation.
+A coffee exporter is based in the producing country and must operate through a locally registered company with the necessary licenses and permits.
+Their focus is on preparing coffee for exportmilling, sorting, quality control, government approvals, and shipment preparation.

 Exporting Specialty Coffee vs Commercial Coffee

-Specialty coffee scores 80+ points on the SCA scale, with a focus on flavour complexity, clean cups, and defect-free lots.
-Coffees are usually hand-picked, carefully processed, and traceable down to the farm, farmer, or variety.
-Producers and exporters prioritize transparency around origin, processing, and pricing, often supported by long-term partnerships.
-Small volumes like microlots or curated blends are common, along with custom processing methods such as honey or anaerobic fermentation.
-With greater attention to drying, milling, and storage, specialty coffee preserves quality, drives product innovation, and commands higher prices that reflect both quality and the real cost of production.
+Specialty coffee scores 80 points or above on the SCA scale and is valued for flavour complexity, clean cups, and low defect counts.
+These coffees are typically carefully harvested, thoughtfully processed, and traceable to a specific farm, producer, or community.
+Exporters working with specialty coffee prioritize transparency around origin, processing, and pricing, often within long-term partnerships.
+Volumes may include microlots or curated blends, and custom processing methods, such as honey or anaerobic fermentation are common.
+Extra care in drying, milling, and storage helps preserve quality and supports higher prices that better reflect quality and production costs.

 Where Nordic Approach fits in